Settling In FAQs

 To get around London it is often cheaper can buy a travel card or an Oyster Card that will allow you travel on bus, rail and tube.
 You can download their app to make top ups and view timetables.

 London has an extensive network of Black Cabs.
 The benefit of using one is that drivers have to pass a test called “the knowledge” to prove they are familiar with the streets of London.
 You therefore avoid paying extra if your driver gets lost.
-Uber also operates in London, although it recently had its licence revoked.
-It is operating as normal whilst it waits for an appeal date.
+Uber also operates in London making it wast to get around.

 Another increasingly popular way to get around London is by bike.
 Transport For London introduced this bicycle hire scheme in 2010.
 You can hire a bike for as little as £2 from docking stations all around London